rabindranathfv/pokemon-nest-api/README.md

 # runing db contianer (one terminal for this)
 $ docker compose up

+# remenber clone sample.env, create a .env file at the same lvl of src folder

 # development (in another terminal)
 $ npm run start